isharedx/css3-utilities/docs/README.md

 - h,height - for classes that set height

 Where size is one of:<br/>
+- 0 - for classes that set the width or height to 0%<br/>
 - 20 - for classes that set the width or height to 20%<br/>
 - 25 - for classes that set the width or height to 25%<br/>
 - 33 - for classes that set the width or height to 33%<br/>